idos2002/skyline-crs/docs/services/booking/update-booking.md

 # Update Booking

 Update the booking with the requested PNR ID.
 Optional fields omitted previously may be added to the booking through this operation.
-May fail if the given PNR details are invalid.
+May fail if the given PNR details are invalid or if all or some of the passengers have already checked in for the flight.

 > **Important:**  Login is required to access this endpoint.